Locality Optimized Unstructured Mesh Algorithms on GPUs: Conclusion

-Using our methods, we were able to achieve performance gains of $10\%$ (Airfoil), $140\%$ (Volna), $75\%$ (Bookleaf), $75\%$ (Lulesh) and $25\%$ (miniAero) over the original implementations.
-These results significantly advance the state of the art, demonstrating that the algorithmic patterns used in most current implementations (particularly in case of US DoE codes represented by LULESH and MiniAero) could be significantly improved upon by the adoption of two-level colouring schemes and partitioning for increased data reuse.
+The locality exploiting optimizations detailed in this paper enable us to improve performance of indirect kernels by $19\%$ on Airfoil, $20\%$ on Volna, $15\%$ on Bookleaf, $75\%$ on Lulesh and $75\%$ on miniAero over the original implementations, on the GPUs tested.
+These results advances the state of the art, demonstrating that the algorithmic patterns used in most current implementations (particularly in case of US DoE codes represented by LULESH and MiniAero) could be significantly improved upon by the adoption of two-level coloring schemes and partitioning for increased data reuse.

-When carrying out this work, it had become clear that partitioning algorithms in traditional libraries such as Metis and Scotch weren't particularly well suited for producing such small partition sizes.
-As potential future work, we wish to explore algorithms that are better optimised for this purpose.
-The performance of these partitioning algorithms was also low - parallelising this could be another interesting challenge.
+When carrying out this work, it had become clear that partitioning algorithms in traditional libraries such as METIS and SCOTCH were not particularly well suited for producing such small partition sizes.
+As potential future work, we wish to explore algorithms that are better optimized for this purpose.
+The performance of these partitioning algorithms was also low - parallelizing this could be another interesting challenge.
 Finally, we are planning to integrate these algorithms into the OP2 library, so they can be automatically deployed on applications that already use the OP2 library, such as Airfoil, BookLeaf, Volna or Rolls-Royce Hydra.